 Hopefully, after reading the whole article, you will get a clear idea that whether it is true or simply a myth.
 So, let’s see.

-Do Your Babies Need Shoes To Learn To Walk?
+Do Babies Really Need Shoes to Learn to Walk?

 First of all, according to medical science, the babies do not need any shoes to wear for learning walking.